CJParry/parrychris_OneHit_P2/README.md

 Readme.md with:
 # Architecture (Game loop, level structure)
+Level begins with both players on opposite sides.
+Round is over when one player scores successful damage on the other player.
+This makes the sccene restart.
+Players use 2 scripts as in future iterations we are likely to give different characters different stats/moves.

 # Most technically interesting/challenging parts of prototype
+- Merging designers 3d background and other designers sprites/animatons into project

 ## Instructions to copy repository locally:
 * Download Git